Chart Color Schemes

 Balmain displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Balmain's dwelling structure, as per the latest Census, consisted of 22.3% houses and 77.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 30.0% houses and 70.0% other dwellings.
-Home ownership in Balmain stood at 32.3%, with mortgaged dwellings at 28.5% and rented ones at 39.2%.
+Home ownership in Balmain was 32.3%, with mortgaged dwellings at 28.5% and rented ones at 39.2%.
 The median monthly mortgage repayment in the area was $4,000, while the median weekly rent was $640.
 Nationally, Balmain's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing